mimorel/coveyTown/DESIGN.md

 ## Overview
-To add TicTacToe to Covey.Town, we continued to utilize REST APIs for frontend-backend communication of both the game and the leaderboard.
+To add TicTacToe to Covey.Town, we decided the existing architecture was sufficient to complete the task (see diagram below).
+We continued to utilize REST APIs for frontend-backend communication of both the game and the leaderboard.
 We also used socket communication for keeping a player's board updated when the other player makes a move (i.e. the player doesn't send a request, but still receives an update from the server).
-Since we utilized these existing methods of communication, the overarching architecture is largely unchanged.

 <img src="SE Project Arch.png" />